Get a sun-sational 50% discount with Crunch - deal expires soon!

-A director/employee who is provided with a company car and also receives free fuel from his employer is taxed on the cash equivalent value of the benefit each tax year.
-The cash equivalent amount is fixed each year and increased to £24,100 (from £23,400) on 6th April 2019.
+A director/employee who is provided with a company car and also receives free fuel from his employer, is taxed on the cash equivalent value of the benefit each tax year.
+The cash equivalent amount is fixed each year and increases to £24,600 (from £24,500) on 6th April 2021.

 If you’re a director being paid salary and dividends from your company, and you’re paying back a student loan, you must remember the threshold for repayment is based on your total income.

 This will apply to all current and future student loans where employers make student loan deductions.
 So if you run a payroll for any employees who have student loan deductions, you need to ensure you have a record of what type of loan they have, so that the correct deductions are made.